|

 Essential Actions

-- Install a high quality water filtration system on your kitchen sink.
+- Get a Tap Filter — Install a high quality water filtration system on your kitchen sink.
 Make sure it can filter biological pathogens.
 When shopping, it's smart to compare the capabilities of the filters you're considering to the last few annual water quality reports from your water company to make sure your filter will match up well against the problems most likely to show up in your water.
+We've found the Aquasana under-sink filters to be quite good.

 Second-Level Actions

-- Have the means to treat or filter your captured rainwater.
+- Be Able to Filter Rainwater — Have the means to treat or filter your captured rainwater.
 Some people are satisfied with chemical decontamination, but for those who prefer to avoid chlorine and other chemicals, the Big Berkey water filter is widely recognized by preppers as the top gravity-fed water filter.
-(If you decide to buy one, you can support Grinning Planet (which is a completely free site) by buying your Big Berkey through

 Third-Level Actions